percona/pbm-docs/docs/install/docker.md

 # Run Percona Backup for MongoDB in a Docker container

-Docker images of Percona Backup for MongoDB are hosted publicly on [Docker Hub](https://hub.docker.com/repository/docker/percona/percona-backup-mongodb).
+Docker images of Percona Backup for MongoDB are hosted publicly on [Docker Hub :octicons-link-external-16:](https://hub.docker.com/repository/docker/percona/percona-backup-mongodb).

-For more information about using Docker, see the [Docker Docs](https://docs.docker.com/).
+For more information about using Docker, see the [Docker Docs :octicons-link-external-16:](https://docs.docker.com/).

 !!! note